Linguistics Course Catalog

 5 units

 Introduces and examines some of the foundational assumptions, practices, and methods of generative grammar in comparison to those of other areas of cognitive science, notably psychology and philosophy.
-Prerequisite(s): course 111 or 112, 53, and 101.
+Prerequisite(s): LING 111 or LING 112; and LING 53 and LING 101.

 LING 160